-2) Scalability: Our first set of results demonstrate the scalability of the $P^2DTI$ algorithm as the number of peers is varied from 50 to 1500.
-The number of peers has no effect on the performance as we see in Figure 5.
-In Figure 5(a), both the overall and stationary accuracy converges to a constant as the number of peers is increased.
-Normalized messages and normalized bytes transferred, as shown in Figures 5(b) and 5(c), changes very slowly and almost remains a constant as the number of peers is increased.
+1) Scalability: Our first set of results demonstrate the scalability of the PeDiT algorithm as the number of peers is varied from 50 to 1500.
+The number of peers has little effect on the performance as we see in Figure 4.
+In Figure 4(a), both the overall and stationary accuracy converges to a constant as the number of peers is increased.
+Normalized messages and normalized bytes transferred, as shown in Figures 4(b) and 4(c), changes very slowly and almost remains a constant as the number of peers is increased.
 Since our algorithm relies on some data dependent rules to prune messages, the total number of peers has little effect on the quality or the cost.
 Hence the algorithm is highly scalable.
 Note that for an algorithm which broadcasts sufficient statistics to maintain the trees the normalized messages and normalized bytes transferred would be 2 and 80 respectively.
 Our results show a significant improvement.

-Fig. 5.
+Fig. 4.
 Dependence of the quality and cost of the decision tree algorithm on the number of peers.

-Fig. 6.
-Dependence of the quality and cost of the decision tree algorithm on $|S_i|$ .
+Fig. 5.
+Dependence of the quality and cost of the decision tree algorithm on $|S_i|$.